tunaphish/blog/content/notes/inbox.md

 tunnel effect

-# cliques and exclusionary behavior as it relates to my team
-> **clique**: a small group of people, with shared interests or other features in common, who spend time together and do not readily allow others to join them.

-The important part is do not readily allow others to join them.
-The greater issue with cliques is making others to feel like outsiders.
-To not be a part of the clique is to suffer.
-Exclusionary behavior oftentimes comes up in my writing because I really like the idea of nobility and noble houses who often practice these sorts of things.
-Hereditary bloodlines that pass on leaders to the new rold

 # capitalism
 Capitalism assumes most efficient means of production is driven my human selfishness.
 That innovation is driven by that.
 I don’t believe that’s true.
 Money is influence and insteads launches wickedness to highest power.
 Game theory rewards selfish behavior.
 Selfish individuals get to the top.
 Money is influence.
 Power over the world.
 Trite statements.